Mondulkiri province: Geography and environment

 Mondulkiri is Cambodia's largest and also most sparsely populated province, containing an area of 14288 km2 with elevations ranging from 190 to 1000 m.
-It is located in the south-east part of the country and borders three provinces in Vietnam; Đắk Lắk, Đắk Nông, and Bình Phước provinces.
+It is located in the south-east part of the country and borders three provinces in Vietnam; Đắk Lắk, Lâm Đồng provinces, and Đồng Nai city.
 Three rivers cross the province; Srepok, Preaek Chhbaar, and Preaek te Rivers.

 The provincial capital is Senmonorom which is located in the southeastern part of the province about 390 km from Phnom Penh, the national capital.

 Waterfalls

 Mondulkiri is known for its forested hills and powerful waterfalls.
 Some waterfalls include: